 “Don’t optimize for conversion, optimize for revenue.” ~ Neil Patel

 Most of the time, the companies that come to Pressfarm for PR campaigns usually are newly launched companies.
-We usually encourage them to rake in some sales.
+We usually encourage them to rake in some sales both for their bottom line and as social proof.
 Facebook and Google advertising is a good way to get lots of sales when you have just launched.
 When combined with a custom PR campaign from Pressfarm, your social media strategy can take your brand to the next level.

 Additionally, we advise that they start working on their PR and SEO campaigns.
 SEO and public relations are two facets that take some time before you start seeing results.
 However, if you are using Facebook or Google to advertise, you should be getting some profit to invest in SEO and public relations.
 Getting customers from all these directions is also credible proof of success potential for your startup.